This post may include affiliate links that earn us a small commission.

 - Sugar – to provide sweetness to the dressing and salad

-- Dijon Mustard - It adds zest and flavour to the vinaigrette.
-Dijon mustard is stronger in flavour and a bit spicier than regular mustard.
+- Dijon Mustard – It adds zest and flavor to the vinaigrette.
+Dijon mustard is stronger in flavor and a bit spicier than regular mustard.

-- Oregano and parsley - commonly used herbs to make the base of the salad more interesting.
+- Oregano and parsley – commonly used herbs to make the salad base more interesting.

 - Salt and pepper – for seasoning as per taste

-- Quinoa - Prefer red quinoa.
+- Quinoa - I prefer red quinoa.
 Unfortunately, I could not get it nearby this time.
-White will do it too but red just adds more color to the dish, is chewy and works beautifully in salads.
+White will do it, too, but red adds more color to the dish, is chewy and works beautifully in salads.
 From nutritional aspects, all three color variants – white, black or red are similar.

-- Feta cheese – Popular and one of the best cheese for salad.
-Salty and tangy works very well with olive oil-based dressings.
+- Feta cheese – Popular and one of the best cheeses for salad.
+Salty and tangy work very well with olive oil-based dressings.
 Omit the cheese to make a gluten-free and vegan version.

 - Sunflower seeds – Another superfood to the mix.

-- Parsley - adds freshness and slight bitterness and also goes perfectly with quinoa-based salads.
+- Parsley - adds freshness and slight bitterness and goes perfectly with quinoa-based salads.
 Fresh cilantro is a good option too.

 - (Additions) – You can also add cooked chickpeas, olives, shredded carrots, avocado, etc. You may choose to squeeze a spoonful of lemon juice for that citrus flavor.

 How to Cook Quinoa?

 I am sharing with you all that is required to cook Quinoa properly.
 It will take 20 minutes at the most for two cups of quinoa.

-Advisable to rinse quickly thoroughly before cooking.
+Advisable to rinse quickly and thoroughly before cooking.
 The reason being Quinoa grains have a bitter coating on their hull called Saponin.
 This gives it a bitter taste which we would like to avoid.